 A very fragrant sweet pea with dark purple, almost black, blossoms.
 Introduced in 1898 by Henry Eckford, a pioneer in flower breeding.
-(Annual, 72″ tall)
+(Annual, 72″ tall) Learn more about Growing Sweet Peas here.

 Each packet contains approximately 25 seeds.